Does Hospice Require You to Sign a DNR?

 DNR vs. CPR: What to Consider

 Today CPR involves more than the commonly known mouth-to-mouth resuscitation and external chest compression of the past.
-Advances in medicine now allow more aggressive options for saving a life, including electric shock using paddles placed on the chest, open chest heart massage, mechanical assistance from a ventilator and the injection of medications directly into the heart.
-Additionally, CPR isn’t guaranteed to work and sometimes leaves the patient in worse condition than before.¹
+Advances in medicine now allow more aggressive options for saving a life, including electric shock using paddles placed on the chest (defibrillation), open-chest heart massage, mechanical assistance from a ventilator, and the injection of medications directly into the heart.
+Additionally, CPR isn’t guaranteed to work and sometimes leaves the patient in worse condition.1

 The Pros and Cons of CPR

 The number one pro of CPR is that it can save your life.
-For individuals who are choking, drowning, having a heart attack or when blood flow to the brain is interrupted for any reason, every minute counts.
+For individuals who are choking, drowning, having a heart attack or experiencing interrupted blood flow to the brain for any reason, every minute counts.
 Immediate CPR can prevent permanent brain damage.
-When CPR is successful, it can keep damages to a minimum by quickly restarting the heart to get blood flowing again.
-CPR is most successful on individuals who are healthy—whose bodies are not compromised by the frailness of advanced age, illness or disease.
+When CPR is successful, it can keep damage to a minimum by quickly restarting the heart to get blood flowing again.
+CPR is most successful on individuals who are healthy—whose bodies are not compromised by the frailness of advanced age, illness, or disease.

 On the other hand, CPR can be difficult for the body to withstand.
 External chest compression can cause cracked or broken ribs.
 Contusions to the lungs from the force of CPR can leave the patient on a ventilator.
 CPR administered too late or incorrectly can leave a patient brain damaged or dead.
-Even mouth-to-mouth resuscitation can spread disease, especially if the patient is immunocompromised.
+Even mouth-to-mouth resuscitation can spread disease, especially if the patient has a weakened immune system.

-The best-case scenario is to talk with your family about what you would want long before you actually need to.
-Having advance directives in place takes the burden of making this and other crucial end-of-life decisions easier on everyone involved.
+The best-case scenario is to talk with your family and physician about what you would want long before you actually need to choose or decide.
+Having advance directives in place eases the burden of making these crucial end-of-life decisions on everyone involved.